vpatelsj/dc-simulator/README.md

-# Apollo Simulator
+# DC Simulator

-A complete BMC (Baseboard Management Controller) emulator that provides realistic server management capabilities with PXE boot support.
-Apollo runs OpenBMC services in containers and manages QEMU/KVM virtual machines to simulate real datacenter hardware.
+A local datacenter simulator that provides realistic server management capabilities such as BMC services with IPMI and Redfish APIs and a PXE server.
+DC Simulator runs OpenBMC services in docker containers and manages QEMU/KVM virtual machines to simulate real datacenter hardware.

 ## � Features